 |

-California Ground Squirrels (Spermophilus beecheyi) are large, day-active ground squirrels with a head and body of 9-11 inches, and a tail of 5-9 inches.
-The pelage is gray-brown overall speckled with light gray, and there is a broad white patches on the sides of the neck and shoulders.
+Description: California Ground Squirrels (Otospermophilus beecheyi) are large, day-active ground squirrels with a head and body of 9-11 inches, and a tail of 5-9 inches.
+The pelage is gray-brown overall speckled with light gray, and there is a broad white patch on the side of the neck and shoulders.

 The tail is sparsely haired, but bushy.
 There is some regional variation, with some populations being darker overall and with less obvious white on the shoulders.